 About the Foundations in Public Participation

-Whether you are new to the public participation process or an advanced practitioner,
+climate.
+Whether you are new to the public participation process or an advanced practitioner, the Foundations training

-this new Foundations training

 will provide you with the structure, techniques and knowledge you need to be successful.
-The

 full Foundations Program fee is currently being offered for the discounted fee of £1,000.
 The usual 3-day